hieuvp/learning-automation-tools/xpath/README.md

 and not an attribute.
 This is how you can use two XPath functions together.

-In the next section of this article, we will see how to register the drivers for chrome and how to send keys to search element using Eclipse.

 ## Demo: Selenium ChromeDriver

 - You need to install a [Chrome Driver](https://github.com/giggio/node-chromedriver) in your system.